Gradient-Free Score-Based Sampling Methods with Ensembles: Ensemble Strategies for Gradient-Free Score Estimation and Sampling

 We now proceed to define a Monte Carlo approximation of the form

 where $N$ is the number of Monte Carlo samples drawn.
 Here, our goal is to define $p_{\rm{is}}$ in such a way that the reverse diffusion process generates good samples from the posterior distribution $p_0$ even though we use an approximation for the score.
-When actually computing the estimate $\hat{\vec{s}}_t(\vec{x}) = \nabla \log \hat{p}_t(\vec{x})$ for the score function, we follow the approach of \citet{vargas2023bayesian} and use the logsumexp trick to dramatically improve the numerical stability of the score estimation.
-We further discuss several variance reduction strategies for the Monte Carlo estimator $\hat{p}_t$ in the next section.
+When actually computing the estimate $\hat{\vec{s}}_t(\vec{x}) = \nabla_{\vec{x}} \log \hat{p}_t(\vec{x})$ for the score function, we follow the approach of \citet{vargas2023bayesian} and use the logsumexp trick to dramatically improve the numerical stability of the score estimation.
+A flowchart summarizing the ensemble score-based sampling procedure (and variance reduction strategies for the Monte Carlo estimator $\hat{p}_t$ discussed in the next section) is shown in Figure \ref{fig:flowchart}.